RA Flexible Software Package Documentation Release v6.5.1

 Measurements and Obtaining Data

-The CTSU module processes INTCTSUWR and INTCTSURD if generated during a measurement.
-The data transfer controller (DTC) can also be used for these processes.
+CTSU module processes INTCTSUWR and INTCTSURD if generated during a measurement.
+Data Transfer Controller (DTC) can also be used for these processes.

 When the measurement complete interrupt (INTCTSUFN) process is complete, the application is notified in a callback function.
 Make sure you obtain the measurement results before the next measurement is started as internal processes are also executed when a measurement is completed.